aunsine/GCPToLookerStudio/README.md

 4. Run the ETL and dbt models locally or via CI/CD.

 ## Contact
-For questions or support, please open an issue or contact the
+For questions or support, please open an issue or contact
-# test